How the sales funnel works

 Step 1: Identify your target audience and their needs

 Start by defining who your ideal customer is.
-Consider their demographics, pain points, and buying behaviors.
+Consider their demographics, pain points, and buying behaviours.
 The clearer your picture of the right customer, the more effectively you can tailor each stage of your funnel.

 External factors matter too.
 Leads in growing industries or thriving regions often convert at higher rates.
 Focus your efforts where the potential is greatest.
+Learn more about market research.

 Step 2: Map each stage to specific actions